jelleroorda/social-divi/README.md

 ## Usage

 After activating the plugin, you will see a 'Social Icons' tab in the 'Theme options' of Divi.
-You will be enable icons like you would normally do with the default icons.
+You will be able to enable icons like you would normally do with the default icons.

 ![](https://i.imgur.com/nLnfz6v.png)